Historical criticism: "Historical"

 Controversy has emerged regarding terms "historical" and "critical" in the historical-critical method.
 Two concerns exist surrounding "historical": (1) Critical approaches are not only historical but also literary and (2) The word "history" is too broad.
 It can refer to the reconstruction of the historical events behind the text, a study of the history of the text itself, the historical (or intended) sense of the text, or a historicist approach that excludes consideration of the supernatural in the interpretation of the past.
 John Barton has instead preferred the term "biblical criticism" for these reasons.
 In response, it has been argued that literary approaches may also have a historical character to them (such as the historical circumstances or motivations that led authors to making specific literary decisions), but more importantly, that the term "historical-critical method" need not refer to all critical approaches but only the ones with an interest in historical questions.
 Therefore, "biblical criticism" may be adopted as a broader term referring to all critical approaches to the Bible, whereas "historical criticism" only refers to those that relate back to the happenings of history.

 "Critical"

-Others have been concerned in that the word "critical" might sound as though it implies a critique, or a hostile judgement of the text.
+Others have been concerned that the word "critical" might sound as though it implies a critique, or a hostile judgement of the text.
 However, in the context of the historical-critical method, the term "critical" is more appropriately understood as referring to an act of objective evaluation, and an approach that stresses not only the use of particular methods but in following them through to their conclusions, regardless of what those conclusions are.